07/01/21 - 11/30/21

 Woodland Cemetery is the final resting place of many prominent figures from Cleveland’s past, including Sara Lucy Bagby Johnson – who was the last fugitive slave to be tried in the North under the Fugitive Slave Act before the start of the Civil War.

-The renovation and restoration of the Cozad-Bates House was made possible through the generous support of the State of Ohio, Northeast Ohio Regional Sewer District, KeyBank, The George Gund Foundation, The Cleveland Foundation, The Abington Foundation, The Louise H. and David S. Ingalls Foundation, Inc.; Ohio and Erie Canalway, The David and Inez Myers Foundation, Nathan & Fannye Shafran Foundation, and Cuyahoga County.
+The renovation and restoration of the Cozad-Bates House was made possible through the generous support of The Abington Foundation, Cleveland Foundation, Cleveland Restoration Society, Cuyahoga County, David and Inez Myers Foundation, George Gund Foundation, KeyBank Foundation, The Louise H. and David S. Ingalls Foundation, Nathan & Fannye Shafran Foundation of the Jewish Federation of Cleveland, Ohio & Erie Canalway Association, Ohio Facilities Construction Commission, Restore Cleveland Hope, University Circle Inc., and University Hospitals.

 There were many skilled architects, designers, contractors and artisans who worked together to create the Cozad-Bates House Interpretive Center.
 UCI thanks lead architect LDA Architects; interior exhibit designers Möbius Grey LLC, HeyHey, and Communication Exhibits Inc.; interior general contractor R.W.
 Clark Co.; landscape architect DERU Landscape Architecture; exterior graphic designer Agnes Studio; and site general contractor R.J.
 Platten.